 First and foremost, this is something that I would like to emphasise, and despite me going on and on about this like a broken recorder, we still have hobbyist that wouldn’t take this important advice.

 Get the right soil.

 Once you have selected the choice of soil, the next thing to consider is having some beneficial bacteria that will speed up the nitrogen cycle.
-Again, I’ve been using Aqualex since the birth of the company, which is why I am selling them.
-They have proven to work well through my years of shrimp keeping.

 Avoid mixing different kinds or different brand of bacteria together as they might clash and cause massive death in your tank.
 Once you have selected your bacteria, you are almost done.

 The next part is to consider between using tap water or RODI water.
 I have written and article about this before and you can read it here before deciding.
 I strongly recommend using RODI water as you can control the parameters easily before adding into your tank.
 RODI filters are quite affordable these days so why not?